 - Olive pits, also used in boilers for heating

 - Electric co-generation in industrial kilns for drying wood

 - Biogas which produces electricity via co-generation

 Biomass in the UK

 Biomass is playing an increasingly significant role in Britain’s energy mix, mainly due to the conversion of existing coal plants into biomass generation plants.
 In 2015, the UK generated 9% of its electricity from biomass, doubling from 2005 levels and became the largest importer of wood pellets in the world.

-The map below shows all the working biomass power stations in Great Britain:
+You can check up all the working biomass power stations in Great Britain: HERE.

 The factors driving this upshot in biomass use are several: